Bunnies

 Rabbits molt due to two main reasons:

-• Molting while growing up: The fur color of rabbits change every time they molt as they grow up.
-This is a natural process.
+• Molting while growing up: The fur color of rabbits changes every time they molt as they grow up.
+This is a natural process that allows their fur to mature as they do.

 How do rabbits molt?

 In a rabbit, molting usually begins from the head.
 Then it progresses down the neck and the back.
-Then the molting occurs in stomach region.
+Then the molting occurs in the stomach region.
 For some rabbits, the molting process is uniform throughout the body as molting patches appear throughout their bodies without any distinct pattern.
-In some rabbits naked skins are exposed when the fur from that region is shed completely during molting.
+In some rabbits, naked skin is exposed when the fur from that region is shed completely during molting.

 Why does a Rabbit’s Fur Change Color - How do rabbits molt?